Acción Para La Salud

 Steps Forward/Pasos Adelante Curriculum

-The Steps Forward/Pasos Adelante curriculum focuses on healthy food choices and preparation, chronic disease risk, community health, and participant advocacy.
+The evidence based Steps Forward/Pasos Adelante curriculum focuses on healthy food choices and preparation, chronic disease risk, community health, and participant advocacy.
 It is an adaptation of the National Institutes of Health (NIH), National Heart, Lung, and Blood Institute’s (NHLBI) program Your Heart, Your Life/Su corazón, su vida.
 The adaptation of the curriculum occurred in partnership with community health outreach workers from the Mariposa Community Health Center (MCHC) in Nogales, Arizona and Regional Center for Border Health, Inc./Western Area Health Education Center (RCBH/WAHEC) in Somerton, Arizona and faculty and staff at The University of Arizona Mel and Enid Zuckerman College of Public Health.
 The Steps Forward/Pasos Adelante program expands the NHLBI’s Your Heart, Your Life/Su corazón, su vida curriculum to include additional information about diabetes, community advocacy, and how to organize walking groups.
 In addition, the Steps Forward/Pasos Adelante curriculum has been expanded to include information on emotional/mental health.
 The program focuses on increasing regular physical activity and healthy food choices.

 Diabetes and the Family/La Diabetes y La Unión Familiar Curriculum

-Diabetes and the Family is a health promotion and disease prevention program designed for individuals with diabetes and their families.
+The evidence based Diabetes and the Family is a health promotion and disease prevention program designed for individuals with diabetes and their families.
 The program focuses on (1) providing families with basic information about diabetes, (2) teaching health behaviors associated with primary and secondary prevention of diabetes and its complications such as CVD and depression, and (3) suggesting ways that family members can support each other to manage and prevent diabetes in their families.
 This program was first developed by the Border Health Strategic Initiative) between 2002 and 2003, and adapted by the Canyon Ranch Center for Prevention and Health Promotion (Center) in 2005.
 Both the original program development and the later adaptation used collaboration among the Center and community health agencies, including promotoras, who serve in the Arizona U.S.-Mexico border counties.
 This adapted version of Diabetes and the Family was modified for the purpose of the Center family component, implemented by local promotoras.
 The curriculum’s health education information on diabetes, diet, exercise, depression and social support was expanded with information on how to prevent cardiovascular diseases that was adapted from the manual Your Heart, Your Life, and with additional materials from SONRISA, a curriculum toolbox for promotores to address depression associated with diabetes.

 SONRISA: A Curriculum Toolbox for Promotores/Community Health Workers to Address Mental/Emotional Health Associated with Diabetes